 Businesses of all sizes, in all industries, need to be looking at the generational shifts in the consumer market.
-This includes businesses that currently cater to baby boomers, who are settling into becoming the upper generation of consumers age wise.
+This includes businesses that currently cater to baby boomers, who are settling into becoming the upper generation of consumers age-wise.

 The oldest of Generation X are saying hello to their 50s, while the oldest millennials are hovering around their late 30s.
 These two generations alone span their early twenties to early fifties, and they make up a massive section of the consumer market.
 They’re also likely to be using a mobile device to connect with businesses.

 It doesn’t stop there.
 The oldest of Generation Z is graduating from college and entering the workforce.
 This is a generation who has never known life without technology.
 To them, it’s fundamental.
-A mobile-friendly design is essential to stay competitive now and remain a competitor into the future.
+A mobile-friendly design is essential to stay competitive now and remain a competitor in the future.

 Mobile Optimization is Key to Local Traffic

 Local search is important for any business, but especially small businesses and those just starting out.
 Unfortunately, many small and new businesses are slow to jump on the responsive web design train.

 One of the reasons that mobile optimization is so vital for local traffic is that Google has replaced the Yellow Pages of the old days.
 When someone is looking for a local business, they grab their smartphone.
 What comes up in their search has a significant effect on who they’ll consider doing business with.

 Say, for example, you’re a local restaurant.
 A group of friends are out and want to go somewhere to eat, but they can’t decide where.
 They pull out their phones and do a search.
 You come up as one of 3 restaurants in a 1-mile radius.